- Identify possible challenges families face and considerations for parenting in early childhood.

 - Maintaining family coherence through shared values and beliefs

-- Families finding positive meanings in difficult situations
+- Finding positive meanings in difficult situations

-- Family members developing collaborative relationships with professionals
+- Developing collaborative relationships with professionals

 Supporting Military Families

 When job training and deployment require that one or both parents of an infant’s or toddler’s family be away for extended periods of time, connection and relationship-building can be difficult.
-Through cooperation and planning, families and caregivers can work together to ensure that infants and toddlers experience the benefits of emotional security.
+Through patience, cooperation, and planning, families and caregivers can work together to ensure that infants and toddlers experience the benefits of emotional security.

 You can support families by listening and learning the ways they are supporting their infant or toddler through this transition.
 You can also encourage additional communication and engagement between infants, toddlers and their families.
 Caring adults can help infants and toddlers by giving words to the experience and their emotions surrounding the experience, such as, “This feels sad and we both wish Mommy was going to be able to stay home with you.
 Mommy loves you and while I’m away, Aunt Karina is going to take care of you and keep you safe.
 You are safe and loved.”

 When the parent of an infant or toddler is preparing for deployment, he or she may worry about losing the connection and bond they have with their infant or toddler.
 You can support families in continuing to meet their infant or toddler’s needs and remaining actively involved in their emotional development.

 In preparing for deployment, and while away, the family can be supported in many ways that continue to offer sensitivity to the situation.
 For example, caregivers can take or request photos of families with their infant or toddler.
 Photos can then be posted in the care setting, or family books can be created.
 Recorded stories in the parent’s voice for the infant or toddler to listen to is another ongoing source of connection with a loved one.